hardliner66/rugen/README.md

 `uint` evaluates to a random unsigned integer, that's at least as big as the first number you pass and at most as big as the last number minus one.

 Each part has its own function, making it perfectly clear what kind of data you can expect.

+To try this example locally, make sure you have rugen-cli installed, then either clone the repository or download the fire from [examples/explicit.rn](./examples/explicit.rn), then you can run it with `rugen path/to/explicit.rn`.

 ## Implicit Example